How Much Does a Shower Remodel Cost?

 Looking at a few luxury items for a new shower?
 The sky’s the limit on luxury bathroom fixture costs.
 Bear in mind that the cost of luxury fixtures doesn’t end with the purchase.
 Luxury items tend to be more delicate and often require precise installation and careful handling, which will drive up labor costs.
 Steam showers and other modifications will require precise calibration.

 Professional Input Beyond Installation

 There are several situations where a homeowner may hire consultants to assist with shower remodel plans.
 First, suppose the number of options is overwhelming, or you have walk-in shower ideas and can’t quite figure out how to accomplish them.
 In that case, an interior designer who specializes in bathroom remodel ideas can help.
-These specialists cost between $150 and $500 for an average remodel plan and can save you time and money by doing some of the shopping and comparison to help you avoid costly plan changes later.
+These specialists cost between $50 and $200 per hour for a remodel plan and can save you time and money by doing some of the shopping and comparison to help you avoid costly plan changes later.
 In addition, if the shower remodel needs to be ADA compliant or is intended to make an elderly family member safer and more comfortable, choose a designer or specialist who is familiar with those requirements and can streamline design choices to make the shower both beautiful and accessible.

 Shower Remodel Cost: Types of Showers

 The type of shower you choose to install is a matter of style, budget, and practicality.
 Does your family need a bathtub?
 Is a shower with a low curb or step-free entry necessary?
 How much space is available in your bathroom?
 Sometimes it boils down to the geometry of the bathroom space—you may long for a soaking tub with a ceiling-mount shower, but if the bathroom isn’t wide enough, that may not be an option.